Housefull (film series): Housefull 3 (2016 film)

 Six years ago in London, three robbers attempted to steal jewels from a building, but were stopped by the police and arrested.
 In the present, Batook Patel is a wealthy and successful businessman with three beautiful daughters: Ganga, Jamuna, and Saraswati.
 However, he does not want his daughters to marry, as he claims that all the women in his family are cursed if they marry.

 One night, at a friend's bachelorette party, the girls reveal to their friend that secretly, they each have a boyfriend.
 Jamuna's boyfriend is Teddy, who is a race car driver.
 Saraswati's boyfriend is Bunty, who is a rapper.
 Ganga's boyfriend is Sandy, who wants to be a professional football/soccer player.
 Sandy learns that he is suffering from Dissociative Identity Disorder and his 'Sundi' comes out whenever he hears the word "Indian".
 His disorder comes from being depressed about not having enough money to make a living.
 Sandy sees Batook's success in the paper, and decides to date his doctor who is Batook's daughter, Ganga.
 When the girls tell their dad that they each have a boyfriend, Batook goes to his friend, Aakhri Pasta, who owns an Italian restaurant.
 Batook convinces Pasta to dress up as the family's fortune teller, Aakhri Aasta.
 Aasta claims that when Ganga's boyfriend first steps foot into Batook's house, Jamuna's boyfriend first sees Batook, or when Saraswati's boyfriend first speaks to Batook, then Batook will have a heart attack, and die.
 The girls, wanting to keep their boyfriends, have them fake disabilities.
-Sandy rides around in a motorised wheelchair, and claims he can't use his feet.
+Sandy rides around in a motorised wheelchair, and claims he cannot use his feet.
 Teddy wears sunglasses and uses a cane, and claims he is blind.
 Bunty uses sign language, and claims that he is mute.
 Batook decides to test the boys to make sure if they are really disabled, by putting ants in Sandy's pants, having Teddy jump in an empty pool, and injuring Bunty to see if he screams.
 When Batook is out of the house, the boys reveal themselves to each other as not being disabled.
 Since they all want Batook's money, they decide not to tell on each other, as they each have a recording of the other.
 At Pasta's restaurant, Batook reveals to Pasta that his daughters are actually the daughters of Urja Nagre, an underworld crime lord.
 Nagre was caught when someone informed the police.
 While in jail, Nagre requested Batook take care of his daughters in London, but make sure that they never found out that Nagre was their father.
 Batook also reveals that he was the one who informed the police, and did not want the girls to marry until his sons (the robbers in the beginning of the film) got out of prison.
 Unbeknownst to him, Nagre is out of prison, and has arrived in London.